 After her successful American debut as Aglaonice in Philip Glass' Orphée at the Virginia Opera Company, young Polish mezzo-soprano Marta Wryk came to the attention of European audiences and the press when she stepped in the role of Smeton in Anna Bolena at Oper Köln.
 Critics praised her for having “the most promising voice with spectacular high notes” (ResMusica) and for her “remarkable Italianitá” (Der nueu Merker ).
-In 2012-2013 she was also seen on the stage of Oper Köln as Cherubino in Le Nozze di Figaro, Suora Dolcina in Suora Angelica as well as Blumenmädchen and Knappe in Parsifal.
-Next season, while still a member of the Oper Köln Opera Studio, she will be featured in several leading roles, including Cherubino in Le Nozze di Figaro, Hänsel in Hänsel und Gretel, Oberto in Alcina and Gianetta in the new production of L’elisir d’Amore.
+During past two seasons, while still a member of the Oper Köln Opera Studio, she was featured in several leading roles, including Cherubino in Le Nozze di Figaro, Hänsel in Hänsel und Gretel, Oberto in Alcina and Gianetta in the new production of L’elisir d’Amore.
 Her Gianetta drew the attention of the critics, who praised her strong acting and singing.
 Next season (2014-2015), she will join the ensemble of the Oper Köln to perform, among others, the roles of Mercédès in Carmen, Second Lady in the Magic Flute and Laura in Tschaikovsky’s Jolantha.
 She will also make debut at Kölner Philharmonie, performing songs of Shostakovich and Villa Lobos and in September 2014 she will be representing Poland in voice competitions in Toulouse and Zaragoza.
 In July 2014 she was named a semi-finalist of the 33rd International Hans Gabore Belvedere Singing Competition.